Anjalisj4g/Exploratory-Data-Analysis/README.md

         grouped_by_team = df.groupby('Team')['Salary'].sum().reset_index()
         grouped_by_position = df.groupby('Position')['Salary'].sum().reset_index()

-Now, take the maximum value of employees in team and position to find the team and position with highest salary expenditure.
+Now, to find the team and position with highest salary expenditure, take the maximum value of salaries of employees in team and position .

         max_salary_team = grouped_by_team.loc[grouped_by_team['Salary'].idxmax()]
         max_salary_position = grouped_by_position.loc[grouped_by_position['Salary'].idxmax()]